-Born in Italy in 1922, Cardin spent most of his life in France, where he aspired to work in fashion from an early age, beginning his career with an apprenticeship at the age of 14.
-After World War II, he began working for the fashion house of Paquin, before moving on to work at Christian Dior.
+Born in Italy in 1922, Cardin spent most of his life in France, where he aspired to work in fashion from an early age, beginning his career with an apprenticeship at fourteen.
+After World War II, he began working for the fashion house Paquin, later moving on to work at Christian Dior.

 In 1950, he founded his own house, making haute couture costumes and gowns.
 In 1959 he scandalized the high fashion world by launching a ready-to-wear line for the masses.
 Cardin’s “mod” styles included mini and maxi skirts paired with bell sleeves, using bold shapes and forms, all of which emphasized the wearer’s movement.
 He also created the first-ever unisex line of clothing and was the first to market his clothing truly globally, bringing him huge success.